Red Town Hall (Szczecin)

 The Red Town Hall (Czerwony Ratusz; Rotes Rathaus), also known as the New Town Hall (Nowy Ratusz; Neues Rathaus), is a historic Gothic Revival town hall building in Szczecin, Poland.
 It is placed at 4 Stephen Báthory Square, within the New Town neighbourhood of the Downtown district.
 It was designed by Konrad Kruhl, and opened in 1897, as the seat of municipal government.
-It was burned down in 1945, and rebuilt in 1963, now housing the local maritime administration.
+It was burned down in 1945, and rebuilt in 1963, currently housing the local maritime administration.